-We believe that the anticipated net proceeds from this offering, together with our existing cash, will enable us to fund our operating expenses and capital expenditure requirements through 2021.
+We believe that the anticipated net proceeds from this offering, together with our existing cash, will enable us to fund our operating expenses and capital expenditure requirements into the second half of 2020.
 We have based this estimate on assumptions that may prove to be wrong, and we could exhaust our available capital resources sooner than we expect.